ljlon/try-to-do/chrome-ebox/README.md

 eBox
 =============
-A chrome app as cloudy drive client, support multi-drives.
+A chrome app as cloudy drive client, supports multi-drives.